alastaircoote/webviewcrasher/README.md

 ## What does it do?

 It should work out of the box with Android Studio.
-Whenn you launch the app you'll see two buttons:
+When you launch the app you'll see two buttons:

 - add handled webview
 - add unhandled webview